 The symbol in the centre of the face of the Maeve One Pound note is an early Irish design, which is based on a design found on bone slips which date back to the last centuries BC.

-On the reverse is a decorated excerpt of the Táin Bó Cuailnge from Lebor na hUidhre, which is the earliest known surviving manuscript containing it.
+On the reverse of the Medb Irish One Pound note is a decorated excerpt of the Táin Bó Cuailnge from Lebor na hUidhre, which is the earliest known surviving manuscript containing it.

 The actual page of Lebor na hUidhre which was used as a basis for the design of the reverse of the Queen Medb pound note is identified as MS. 23 E 25, p.77 in the Royal Irish Academy.
 The entire work of the can be viewed in high resolution on the CODECS website [6.].